-Paul “Dr. Z” Zimmerman Award (Lifetime achievement as an assistant coach in the NFL):
+Paul “Dr. Z” Zimmerman Award (Lifetime achievement as an assistant coach in the NFL) — TWO RECIPIENTS IN 2020:

-Rod Marinelli — Marinelli is in his 24th season in 2019 as a NFL coach, and his seventh year (2013-present) with the Dallas Cowboys, where he is the defensive coordinator (promoted in 2014) and defensive line coach.
+Rod Marinelli — Marinelli is entering his 25th season as a NFL coach, and his first as the defensive line coach for the Las Vegas Raiders.
+He spent seven years (2013-19) with the Dallas Cowboys as defensive coordinator (promoted in 2014) and defensive line coach.
 He entered the NFL as a defensive line coach, and later assistant head coach, for Tampa Bay (1996-2005).
 After three seasons as Detroit head coach (2006-08), he was Chicago’s assistant head coach/defensive line coach in 2009, and was promoted to assistant head coach/defensive coordinator (2010-12).
 A premier defensive line coach, the Buccaneers led the NFL in overall sacks during his tenure there, and the Bears led the league in interceptions (24) and takeaways (44) in 2012.
-In Dallas, the Cowboys defense has consistently improved each year, including a jump from 32nd to 19th in 2014, when Dallas went 12-4, and finishes of eighth (2017) and seventh (2018).
+In Dallas, the Cowboys defense improved each year, including a jump from 32nd to 19th in 2014, when Dallas went 12-4, and finishes of eighth (2017) and seventh (2018).
 Marinelli has coached in one Super Bowl (XXXVII) with Tampa Bay, when the Buccaneers dominated Oakland for the title.